MicrosoftDocs/Hololens/hololens/hololens2-support.md

 - Get HoloLens 2 programming help from the community at [Microsoft Q&A](#post-a-question-on-microsoft-qa)
 - Learn more about Help + support and service health of your [Azure mixed reality services](#azure-mixed-reality-services-support)
-- Create a support request for HoloLens 2 or Immersive headset programming, HoloLens 2 device including hardware, usage & configuration at [Mixed Reality Technical Support](https://aka.ms/mrsupport)
+- Create a support request for HoloLens 2 or Immersive headset programming at [MR support](https://aka.ms/mrsupport)
+- Create a support request for HoloLens 2 device issues including hardware, usage & configuration at [HoloLens 2 device support](https://aka.ms/hlsupport)

 ### Help with Commercial Store Support for your HoloLens 2